ABOUT THE AUTHOR

-My favorite part about being an author is actually writing and imaginating stories, characters, and situations, but unfortunately that is a small percentage of what I have found that being an author entails.
+My favorite part about being an author is actually writing and imagining stories, characters, and situations, but unfortunately that is a small percentage of what I have found that being an author entails.
 The ultimate reward is when people tell you that they laughed or cried whilst reading my book.
 It’s the most motivating feeling in the world.
-My least favorite thing is getting off the hook with the marketing.
+My least pleasing aspect is not getting off with marketing.

 What is the next project you’re working on?

 Having travelled widely, the experiences I have lived in various countries have further animated me to share my memories in print.
-After returning from a tour of the Amazon, I’m working on a novel which featured as its main character a sensitive and somewhat romantic cop tasked with solving a complex mystery in order to save his son.
+After returning from a tour of the Amazon, I’m working on a novel which features as its main character a sensitive and somewhat romantic cop tasked with solving a complex mystery in order to save his son.

 Can you describe “A selfie with Benedict” in five words?